pamepeixinho/engineering-documentations-template/README.md

 # Architecture decisions

-The main idea is to have centralized documentation about engineering for the company.
+<p style="color:pink">The main idea is to have centralized documentation about engineering for the company. </p>

 So, we have two folders: